HITECHCRIME/HC_OVERVIEW/README.md

 - crouching scene, shadow on my face, one can only see the golden reflection of the sunglasses
 - Plot Magic: symbolic themes of Hitech Crime.
 Example: flickering lights or just presence of NEON LIGHTS whenever something important is being passed on or important things are happening both for the narrative and the audience.
 CGI-rendered (Ian Hubert - Blender) moths follow everywhere in the background of the scenes (reflective state of mind, going towards personal light)
 - IDEA: Current times scene but giant hovering ships in the air.
 Constructs hovering over ground.
+- idea: every day items mirrored.
+Jacket with words backwards.
+Signal: these items have been interacted and moved by a 4-dimensional being.
+Idea for reccuring album theme.
+- idea: CGI-blended environments/enhanced reality.
+Standing on a bridge hanging above a hitech furnace. fire particles floating in the air. wearing a longcoat and a thief's beanie. looking at a person on the other side opposite side of the brigde
+- head of the architect is seen veiled in mystery, at the very beginning of the series, being jarred and isolated as a power source. the architect is the idea generation machine.

 ![](qrs-within-narratives.png)